 Parts of CNC Machine:

-The main parts of CNC machine are, and The following represent the various CNC machine parts:-
+The main components of CNC machine are, and The following represent the various cnc machine components:-

 #1.
 Input Device